 Method 8: Add the Website to Trusted Sites

-If you are trying to access the unauthorized site by Chrome browser and also don’t have an SSL certificate then the website will be blocked.
+The website will be blocked if you try to access the unauthorized site by Chrome browser and don’t have an SSL certificate.
 So you can add the websites to trusted sites in Internet Options.
-To add the trusted sites follow the below steps
+To add the trusted sites, follow the below steps.

 1. Click at the same time the Windows + R key to open the Run command